convince-project/overview/docs/source/index.rst

 `convince-project/moon <https:///github.com/convince-project/moon>`_

-MOON (MOnitoring ONline) is a runtime monitor developed for CONVINCE on top of the ROSMonitoring tool.
-MOON accepts the same description of SCAN and provides monitor generation for properties and models.
+MOON (MOnitoring ONline) is a runtime monitor developed for CONVINCE on top of the `ROSMonitoring tool <https://github.com/autonomy-and-verification-uol/ROSMonitoring>`_.
+MOON accepts the same description of
+SCAN and provides monitor generation for properties and models.
 Currently, only monitor generation for properties is implememented on top of ROSMonitoring, working for ROS2 topics and